Unitarian Church in Charleston: Campus

 Across the churchyard from the Sanctuary stands Gage Hall, a parish house built in 1893 that provides spaces for church offices, meetings, and religious education as well as concerts and receptions.
 It was once the site of the Gage Hall debates, a series of discussions on controversial topics that was broadcast on radio during the 1960s.
 The heavy duty range in the kitchen was bought for the church when it hosted one of the first Head Start programs in Charleston.
 Volunteers from the congregation helped teach and provided lunches for the children.
 Today, coffeehouse concerts are held regularly to fund field trips for inner city school children.

 Gage Hall was named for Alva Gage, the main supporter of the church for many years.
 He provided funds for the building, specifying how it was to be used, and left much of his fortune to the church.
 He is buried in the churchyard.

 In 2013, a passage was cut through the wall of the entryway to provide wheelchair access to the sanctuary.
 This required the removal of many of the original bricks.
 The congregation decided to use the bricks that were removed to build a memorial to the enslaved people who worked to build the church.
 The memorial is in the churchyard near the church entrance.
 Affixed to the front is a metal bird looking backwards.
-It is a Sankofi, which is an African symbol meaning “learning from the past in order to move forward”.
+It is a Sankofa, which is an African symbol meaning “learning from the past in order to move forward”.
 An inscription dedicates the monument to “the enslaved workers who made these bricks and helped build our church."